Adam-Fordyce/wp-fast-init/roles/setup_mysql/README.md

-# setup_mysql - Role to install mysql/mariadb on a remote server
+# setup_mysql - Role to install mariadb on a remote server

 ## Introduction

 This role will:
+ - Install the required mariadb packages from pip
+    - python3-dev
+    - python3-pip
+    - libmysqlclient-dev
- - Install the required MySQL packages (apt and pip)
+ - Install the required apt packages
+    - mysqlclient
+    - mariadb-server
+ - Allow MySql to listen on any IPv4 interface
- - Enable the mysql service
+ - Enable the MySql service
  - Perform a MySQL Secure install
     - Remove hostbound root user
     - Remove test database
+    - Delete the anonymous MySQL user
+ - Create the Wordpress database
+ - Create the application user
+    - With all privileges granted on the application database
+    - Allowed to connect from the private_dns_name on the webserver
+    - Appending to any existing privileges
+ - Restart the mariadb service if required.

+> Note: MySql and MariaDB are used interchangeably

 ## Example